Holiday reading recommendations from the wonderful Sarah from Parrot Street Book Club.

 The reading experience doesn’t need to end when you put a book down.
 One of the best ways to get our children to engage more deeply with a book is to connect the stories they are reading with their own experiences.
 Talk about books.
 Ask your child how they think a particular character would react to a problem they’re facing.
 Organise activities, at home or on holiday, that are inspired by something they’ve read - reading and listening to stories can really encourage them to flex their creative muscles.
 And why stop there?
 You could also plan trips and activities that take you out and about that will help bring the stories they’ve read alive.

-The books on my summer reading list this year
+The books on my reading list this year

 Reading is not an indoor activity!
-There’s nothing better than lying on a sandy beach or in a grassy field and getting lost in a reading adventure.
+There’s nothing better than lying on a sandy beach or snuggling in a Bundle Bed in a grassy field and getting lost in a reading adventure.
 The books I’m looking forward to sharing with my family this year all celebrate the great outdoors: